 Leibniz covers much of the same material, with different emphases, in the Monadology and the Discourse.
 Thus, some of the questions have significant overlap.
 In the end, you should try to consolidate your answers, using material from both selections where appropriate.
-Also, some of the secondary readings on the syllabus will be helpful: "Letters to Arnauld" on minds, bodies, and freedom; "Primary Truths" on the Principle of Contradiction; and "New System of Nature" on parallelism.
+Also, some of the secondary readings on the syllabus will be helpful, especially "Letters to Arnauld" on minds, bodies, and freedom and "Primary Truths" on the Principle of Contradiction.